EmilHvitfeldt/r-color-palettes/README.md

 might be printed in black and white one day, and you should pick a palette that allows for interpretation if that is the case.

-first example is the `rainbow` palette from the `grDevices` package with its colorful display.
+First example is the `rainbow` palette from the `grDevices` package with its colorful display.
 However as we see here would it be horrible if used for black and white printing since different colors are mapped to the same shade of grey.